We're still in continental race, says El Kanemi Warriors' Bosso

-El Kanemi Warriors coach, Ladan Bosso is optimistic about his side's chances of securing a continental ticket despite falling to a 1-0 defeat against Niger Tornadoes.
+El Kanemi Warriors coach Ladan Bosso is still optimistic his side's will secure a continental ticket after a 1-0 defeat to Niger Tornadoes.

-The Desert Warriors were rattled by Bolaji Adeyemo's lone strike and handed their top-three pursuit a huge setback at the Confluence Stadium on Sunday.
+The Borno Armies were rattled by Bolaji Adeyemo's lone strike and handed their top-three pursuit a huge setback at the Confluence Stadium on Sunday.

-But the gaffer is adamant his side will represent the country in Africa next season.
+But the gaffer has blamed his side's wastefulness and poor communication for their 14th away defeat of the season in Lokoja.

 "It was not a bad game and I want to appreciate the officiating match officials.
 They did what they were supposed to do," Bosso told media.